 3. Navigate Resources

 To highlight any phrase, press and immediately drag to apply your most recently used highlight.
-To change or delete any highlight, tap the highlight to show the highlighting panel.
+To change or delete any highlight, tap the highlight to show the Selection Menu.
+The top section shows your most recently-applied highlights.
+You can access additional highlights by tapping the more actions icon .

-The top navigation bar provides helpful navigation options and study tools.
+The top navigation bar provides helpful context-aware options and tools.

 - Tap to return to your last position in the current resource.